ARDENT-Senior-Design/A-Pod-EAFB/README.md

 3. Replace the controller.
 Purchase a new transmitter and controller from the Lynxmotion website (http://www.lynxmotion.com/p-1096-ps2-robot-controller-v4.aspx).
 Since the hardware is cheap, breakage is fairly common.

+## Additional

+These were the main issues that appeared during the project.
+IF you are still confused, please search the RobotShop forums for "Phoenix hexapod."
+Additional documentation for the A-Pod, which is build based on the Phoenix Frame, is also under the hexapod forums on RobotShop.